Nevada Labor Laws Guide

 COBRA laws

-COBRA is a law that operates on a federal level — so let’s start this section by explaining what the acronym means.
-The Consolidated Omnibus Budget Reconciliation Act, or COBRA, allows employees to retain health care insurance and benefits after the termination of employment.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows employees to retain health care insurance and benefits after the termination of employment.

-Federal regulations also state the law can be applied to employers with over 20 employees — so many states have implemented their own regulations, also known as “mini-COBRAs”, to cover the businesses with fewer than 20 employees.
+COBRA, which is a federal law, can be applied to employers with over 20 employees, so many states have implemented their own regulations, also known as “mini-COBRAs”, to cover businesses with fewer than 20 employees.

 Mandatory safety training laws

-In Nevada, since January 2021, employees working in certain occupations have been required to complete specific OSHA courses within 15 days of hire.
+In Nevada, since January 2021, employees in certain occupations have been required to complete specific OSHA courses within 15 days of their hire date.

-For all supervisors, an OSHA-30 course completion is needed.
+For all supervisors, completion of an OSHA-30 course is required.

-For employees in entertainment, the requirement is an OSHA-10 course completion — it is applicable to the following areas:
+For employees in entertainment, the requirement is an OSHA-10 course completion — it’s applicable to the following areas:

 Uniform laws